 Oklahoma’s Community-Based Family Resource and Support (CBFRS) program was developed to improve the health and development outcomes of mothers and their infants.
 The program targeted first-time mothers and was designed to provide an intensive level of service through weekly and biweekly visits.
 Based on research suggesting that home visiting provided by professionals as opposed to paraprofessionals might provide more positive impacts, the developers decided to use professionals in the field of child development to provide the home visits.

 Implementing Oklahoma’s Community-Based Family Resource and Support (CBFRS) Program

 Implementation support is not currently available for the model as reviewed.

-The Child Abuse Prevention and Treatment Act amendments of 1996 allocated funding for state Community-Based Family Resource and Support (CBFRS) programs designed to reduce the incidence of child abuse and neglect through a wide range of services.
+The Child Abuse Prevention and Treatment Act amendments of 1996 allocated funding for state CBFRS programs designed to reduce the incidence of child abuse and neglect through a wide range of services.
 Oklahoma used CBFRS funding to implement a home visiting program for first-time mothers.

 Oklahoma’s CBFRS program provided home visitation to participants prenatally through the child’s first birthday.
 The content and the intensity of the program varied depending upon the stage of the intervention and the age of the child.

 Model intensity and length

 The program was designed to be initiated before 28 weeks gestation and continue to the child’s first birthday.
 The frequency of the home visits varied based upon the program phase.
 During pregnancy, participants were visited weekly the first month of the program, followed by biweekly visits until the child’s birth for a total of eight prenatal visits.
 After the child’s birth, home visits occurred weekly during the first three months of the child’s life and biweekly for the next three months, for a total of 18 visits.
 Between six months and one year, biweekly visits continued for the remainder of the program for a total of 12 visits.
 Each visit was about an hour in length.